apache/incubator-taverna-language/taverna-language-commandline/README.md

 an API for the
 [Apache Taverna](http://taverna.incubator.apache.org/) workflows.

-This module is **work in progress** as part of Google Summer of Code 2015.
+This module is a **work in progress** as part of Google Summer of Code 2015.